aws-amplify/docs/docs/lib/predictions/fragments/android/identify-entity.md

             result -> {
                 IdentifyEntitiesResult identifyResult = (IdentifyEntitiesResult) result;
                 EntityDetails metadata = identifyResult.getEntities().get(0);
-                Log.i("PredictionsQuickstart", metadata.getBox().toShortString());
+                Log.i("AmplifyQuickstart", metadata.getBox().toShortString());
             },
-            error -> Log.e("PredictionsQuickstart", error.toString(), error)
+            error -> Log.e("AmplifyQuickstart", error.toString(), error)
     );
 }
 ```

 As a result of passing in an image, the bounding box ([`android.graphics.RectF`](https://developer.android.com/reference/android/graphics/RectF)) that captures detected entity will be printed to the console.

-**Note**: Bounding boxes for entities are returned as ratios, so make sure to properly scale it before using it.

 ### Detect pre-determined entities in an image

-In order to match entities from a pre-created [Amazon Rekognition Collection](https://docs.aws.amazon.com/rekognition/latest/dg/collections.html), ensure that both `collectionId` and `maxEntities` are set in your `amplifyconfiguration.json` file.
-The value of `collectionId` should be the name of your collection that you created either with the CLI or the SDK.
-The value of `maxEntities` should be a number greater than `0` or less than `51` (50 is the max number of entities Rekognition can detect from a collection).
-If both `collectionId` and `maxEntities` do not have valid values in the `amplifyconfiguration.json` file, then this call will just detect entities in general with facial features, landmarks, etc.

-To identify entities by matching against a collection of images, Amplify must be re-configured as following:
+You can also match entities from a pre-created [Amazon Rekognition Collection](https://docs.aws.amazon.com/rekognition/latest/dg/collections.html) in Amplify.
+To access this feature, you must used advanced configuration in Amplify CLI:

 Run `amplify add predictions`, then use the following answers: